AiCRE-Labs/Brian-Landru/_docs/faqs.md

 * *Quality of Competition.* The average 5 star Google Review of those businesses.

 #### Trade Area Demographics

+We analyze demographics of the trade area as well.
+Specifically:
+* Average household income
+* Average education levels
-Average household income, education levels, and home values in the trade area.
+* Average  home values

 Recommendations prioritize these four sources because they drive outcomes that many Retail CRE stakeholders care about.
 Retailers care about finding a location that helps their business thrive.
 Leasing agents care about making retailers happy, reducing time off market, and fulfilling corporate tenant mix strategy.
 Commercial Real Estate management cares about financial stability, minimizing tenant turnover, maximizing consumer draw and visit duration, and maximizing overall property desirability.

-### How do you know the recommendations are good?
+<h1>How do you know the recommendations are good? </h1>

 Our first priority is making *useful* recommendations.
 And we can’t do that if they’re not good.
 We evaluate the goodness of recommendations by looking at many different metrics across many different geographies, property profiles, and trade areas, to figure out when recommendations are good.
 In fact, we have no single definition or dimension of ‘goodness’.
 Our many evaluation metrics and what they are are: